Kalotaritissa Beach, Amorgos: A Relaxing Bay for Swimming and Sunbathing

 Skip Kalotaritissa if:

 Pro-Tip: Because it is the southernmost point, the drive back to Chora at sunset is spectacular.
-The light hits the "Kato Meria" hills in a way that makes the entire landscape look like hammered gold.
+The light hits the "Kato Meria" hills in a way that makes the entire landscape look like hammered gold, with long shadows stretching across the road and the sea slowly turning from deep blue to soft purple.
+It is worth timing the return so that the last part of the journey coincides with golden hour, turning an otherwise simple drive into one of the most memorable moments of the day.

 Share